Skip to contents

 ## [ CPUi16{} ]

-Note that for creation of scalars, you can also use nv_scalar as a shorthand to skip specifying the shape.
+Note that for the creation of scalars, you can also use nv_scalar as a shorthand to skip specifying the shape and omit specifying the device, as CPU is the default.

 ## AnvilTensor